dogweather/forkful/content/en/bash/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-REPL stands for Read-Eval-Print Loop, a simple, interactive computer programming environment.
-Coders use it to quickly write and test code, experiment with syntax, and learn programming concepts without the overhead of creating and running entire applications.

 ## How to:
 In Bash, your terminal is essentially a REPL.
 You type a command; it reads it, evaluates it, prints the outcome, and loops back awaiting your next command.
 Here's an example of using Bash as a REPL: